 - Appleton Estate – Most expensive rum

 If you prefer to read about rum before opening the bottle, jump to our sections below to learn more about rum.
 You can find out more about the terminology you should know about rum and our selection process for drawing up the best rum brands of the year at the end of this article.

 1. Ron Zacapa

-Crafted in Guatemala, Ron Zacapa distills its rum at 2,300 metres above sea level in the highlands of Quetzaltenango to ensure a unique-tasting spirit.
-It’s a well known brand that combines richness, quality and mastery to create a range of delicious bottles.
+Crafted in Guatemala, Ron Zacapa distills its rum at 2,300 meters above sea level in the highlands of Quetzaltenango to ensure a unique-tasting spirit.
+It’s a well-known brand that combines richness, quality, and mastery to create a range of delicious bottles.

 Contrary to its name, Ron Zacapa 23 Year Centenario isn’t entirely aged for 23 years.
 It’s a bottle that combines rums aged for between six and 23 years.
 In the past, it won the award for “best rum in the world” for five years running.
 It’s a true work of art that’s wonderfully intricate, offering honeyed butterscotch and spiced fruit among many other subtle notes.

-Sip it neat or with one large ice cube to bring out other flavours of oak, vanilla, dried fruits and a spicy touch of cinnamon and ginger.
+Sip it neat or with one large ice cube to bring out other flavors of oak, vanilla, dried fruits, and a spicy touch of cinnamon and ginger.
 The long and smooth finish offers a hint of smoky marzipan.
 It’s an excellent all-rounder bottle for rum experts and novices alike, offering an adventure on the palate and plenty of complex aromas.

 The best overall rum: Ron Zacapa 23 Year Centenario